- Home

 Tips for communicating with a new partner

-- Take your time and let a new partner know how cancer has changed your body when you feel ready.
+- Take your time and, when you feel ready, let a new partner know how cancer has changed your body.

-- It may be easier if you practise what you want to say with someone and think about answers to questions they may ask.
+- It may be easier if you practise what you want to say with someone.
+Think about answers to any questions they may have.
 Start with small amounts of information and provide further details if they ask.

-- You might want to show the other person how your body has changed before any sexual activity so that you can both get used to how that makes you feel.
+- Before any sexual activity, you may want to show the other person how your body has changed, so you can both get used to how it makes you feel.

 View the Cancer Council NSW editorial policy.